grafana/k6-docs/docs/sources/references/tokens-and-cli-authentication.md

 You can generate two types of API tokens for k6 Cloud, depending on how you want to authenticate:
 - [Personal level API tokens](#personal-api-token) grant access through your account with the Grafana Cloud k6 App.
-- [Instance level API tokens](#grafana-instance-api-token) grant access for actions not tied to a user but to the Grafana instance.
+- [Stack level API tokens](#grafana-stack-api-token) grant access for actions not tied to a user but to the Grafana Cloud Stack.

 To generate API tokens, follow these steps.